emidiovaleretto/rocketseat-challenge-05/README.md

 ## Contributing

-Contributions to the Rocketseat Challenge 05 project are welcome.
+Contributions to the Rocketseat Space Cream project are welcome.
 To contribute, please follow these steps:

 1. Fork the repository.
 2. Create a new branch: `git checkout -b feature/your-feature`.